 Eagerness: when you have no self-control and eat your dumpling as soon as it's off the steamer, thereby burning your tongue.

-As there's such a high turnover rate, all the food is so so fresh.
-Most people shy away from the different dishes such as chicken feet, but it's a dish I've grown up eating.
-The black bean sauce is the perfect combination of slightly sweet, sticky and chilli, and is incredibly flavoursome (though they do have their off days).
+As there's such a high turnover rate, all the food is so, so fresh.
+Most people shy away from the unconventional dishes such as chicken feet, but it's something I've grown up eating and love!
+The black bean sauce is the perfect combination of slightly sweet, sticky and chilli, and is full of flavour (though they do have their off days).
 The table standard sui mai had a generous filling of prawns and I love the sort of gelatinous pastry of the chives dumpling.
 Footballs, otherwise known as ham sui gok, has a chewy pastry similar to mochi but the outside is super crispy giving it that contrast of textures.
-I was a bit disappointed with the lack of filling in these, though they were still very tasty.
+I was a bit disappointed with the lack of filling in these, though they were still quite tasty.

 Sweet Tofu with Ginger Syrup (Duofu Hua)

 Finally desserts to top off your meal.
 I almost always get doufu hua, because there's not many places outside of yum cha where you can find it.
 Silky tofu layered with sweet ginger syrup in between, it is heavenly.
-Mum always said to eat more tofu because you would get silky skin like it ;-).
-Most times we always get mango pancake, which they always seem to run out off.
-Look for thin crepe like pastry, fresh cream and lots of mango pieces (usually frozen) and together it's a winning combo.
+Mum has always said eating more tofu would give you silkier skin, so get on it ;-).
+We almost always get mango pancake, which sells out surprisingly quick all the time, so have learnt now to just order it earlier on and save it for later.
+The hin crepe like pastry, fresh cream and lots of mango pieces (usually frozen) together is just a solid combo for me.

 Yum Cha dining has such a beautiful way of bringing families and friends together and the great thing is that there's a little something for everyone.
-There's a good handful of yum cha places in Cabramatta, and others selling just dumplings as well!
-What's different about the yum cha here is that there's a fusion of Chinese and Vietnamese influences, with some dishes you probably won't find in a yum cha joints in the city/Chatswood/Hurstville.
+We are quite spoiled here with the numerous of decent quality and moderately priced yum places and even dumpling joints for a take-home fix!
+What's different about the yum cha in Cabramatta is that there's a fusion of Chinese and Vietnamese influences, with some dishes you probably won't find in a yum cha joints in the CBD/Chatswood/Hurstville.
 And nothing compares to its price - the meal costed us less than $20 each!